Skip to main content

 There may be instances where a patient may benefit from being prescribed two or more observations levels at the same time.
 For example, a patient might be on within eyesight observations in communal areas and 15-minute intermittent observations in their bedroom.

 To mitigate any potential difficulty in documenting from separate care plans, the recommended solution is that a single care plan is used, with actions added so that each specific observation is detailed individually.
 The care plan could be optimally scheduled to accommodate performing the care plan for both observations, overriding the schedule where required.
-A potential solution in the scenario above would be to schedule the care plan to hourly to
+A potential solution in the scenario above would be to schedule the care plan to hourly to align with the within eyesight observations but perform it early where the 15-minute intermittent observation is required.

 Colleagues should be mindful of periods of increased risk including mealtimes, handovers, evenings, and night times, post visiting times and following any reduction in observations.
 These risks should be considered as part of the observation care plan collaboratively with the patient.